gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-31.md

 # Metashape Workflow via Metashape Toolbox

 The Metashape Toolbox provides essential scripts that simplify and optimize the manual metashape workflow [Ludwig et al., 2020](https://www.mdpi.com/2072-4292/12/22/3831).
 The optimized workflow generates reproducible and witgehend automatically optimized products from the aerial images.
 Installation is seamless via Metashape's script interface.
 After the installation and the necessary restart of MEtashape there is a optimizeTools menu item in the Metashape menu bar.

+{% include note.html content=" <br>
-Via this menu control all working steps can be called.
-Normally this menu replaces the manual workflow .
+The MetashapeToolbox plugin is capable to control all working steps for low budget cameras like GoPro etc..
+Usually it replaces the manual workflow.
+<br><br>
+**This is not the case for specific sensors like the MicaSense Altum or other advanced sensors!**
+<br><br>
+However you preferably should integrate in [specific workflows](https://agisoft.freshdesk.com/support/solutions/articles/31000148381-micasense-altum-processing-workflow-including-reflectance-calibration-in-agisoft-metashape-professi) the MetashapeToolbox functions if appropriate.
+ " %}

-### Instalation Metashape Toolbox
+### Instalation of the toolbox
 **Linux/Mac:**
 Download this repo and unzip it to `~/.local/share/Agisoft/Metashape Pro/scripts/`